-- To fund an annual contribution to the Other Post-Employment Benefits (OPEB) C. liability trust fund.

-To fund one-time projects proposed by the Select Board and Finance Committee.
+- c.
+To fund an annual contribution to the Other Post-Employment Benefits (OPEB) liability trust fund. - d.
+To fund one-time projects proposed by the Select Board and Finance Committee. - e.
+Offset the Tax Rate.

-- d.

-- Offset the Tax Rate. e.

 TOWN OF GROTON DEBT MANAGEMENT POLICY